 The Board submitted its Initial draft regulations for the PHWP to DCA for review in April 2018.
 Following the submission of the draft regulations to DCA, the Substance Abuse Coordination Committee (SACC) of DCA met as required by SB 796 (Hill, Chapter 600, Statutes of 2017) and approved some changes to the Uniform Standards.
 This development, along with other factors, caused Board staff to reconsider the format of the draft PHWP regulations.
-When the SACC formally changes the Uniform Standards, the Board will be required to go through the rulemaking process to amend its own Uniform Standards set forth its regulations.
-If the requirements were repeated in both the Board's Uniform Standards and the PHWP regulations, then changes to multiple regulatory sections would likely be necessary every time the SACC changed the Uniform Standards, thereby causing inefficiency.
+When the SACC formally changes the Uniform Standards, the the Board's Uniform Standards and the PHWP regulations, then changes to multiple regulatory sections would likely be necessary every time the SACC changed the Uniform Standards, thereby causing inefficiency.
 Consequently, Board staff redrafted the proposed PHWP regulations to avoid this inefficiency, and the Board approved the amended rulemaking language on November 18, 2019.
 Board staff is working with DCA Regulations Unit on the economic and fiscal impacts in preparation of resubmitting the rulemaking file to begin the review process.